jillesvangurp/kt-search/README.md

 Non Goals:

 - Full coverage of what the RestHighLevel client does.
-If you need it, just add it as a dependency.
+If you need it, just add it as a dependency or write your own `SearchClient` extension functions.
 - Cover the entire search DSL.
 The provided Kotlin DSL is easily extensible, so if it doesn't directly support what you need, you can simply manipulate the underlying Map to add what you need.
 Alternatively, you can create a pull request to add support for the feature that you want.
 Currently, most commonly used things in the DSL are already supported.

 ## Relation to Es-kotlin-client